gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Log Streams
 A **Log Stream** represents a sequence of events from an application or instance being monitored.

-You cna create Log Streams manually but generally it's automatically done by the service you are using.
+You can create Log Streams manually but generally it's automatically done by the service you are using.

 Log Streams are named after the running instance.